CUrricular Resources

 Echoing Voices: Unpacking History

 Students unpack the story of a local eyewitness from a suitcase, creating a human connection with the past.
 Suitcases include video testimony, photos, and artifacts, with suggested activities to assist educators in integrating Echoing Voices into their existing curriculum.
+In addition to physical suitcases, Echoing Voices is also available digitally.

 Leverage our resources when you need them.